 Do you hear that Yeti roar in the distance?
 How about those banshees flying overhead?
-You must be in Disney's Animal Kingdom.
-Pandora - The World of Avatar and evening experiences such as the Rivers of Light: We Are One and Tree of Life Awakenings have provided families with even more awe-inspiring adventures over the past few years.
+You must be in Disney's Animal Kingdom Theme Park.
+With exciting attractions, exotic animals and immersive lands like Pandora – The World of Avatar, Animal Kingdom provides families with awe-inspiring adventures.
 Disney's Animal Kingdom deserves at least a full day of exploration and there's no better time than now to discover its hidden gems!

 So, let's hop to it!
 Here are our favorite Animal Kingdom hidden gems to keep in your back pocket for an adventurous day at the park.